usnistgov/trec-browser/browser/src/docs/trec8/overview.md

 {==

 The TREC-8 filtering track measures the ability of systems to build persistent user profiles which successfully separate relevant and non-relevant documents.
 It consists of three major subtasks: adaptive filtering, batch filtering, and routing.
 In adaptive filtering, the system begins with only a topic statement and must learn a better profile from on-line feedback.
 Batch filtering and routing are more traditional machine learning tasks where the system begins with a large sample of evaluated training documents.
-This report describes the track, presents the evaluation results in graphical format, and provides a general commentary on lessons learned from this year's track

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- D. Hull (Xerox Research Centre Europe)
+- D. Hull, Xerox Research Centre Europe
-- S. Robertson (Microsoft Research)
+- S. Robertson, Microsoft Research

 :fontawesome-solid-globe: **Track Web Page:** [`https://trec.nist.gov/data/filtering.html`](https://trec.nist.gov/data/filtering.html)